Choline: benefits, dosage, contraindications

 Pregnancy ✪✪✪✪✪

-Epidemiological data suggest that women with high dietary choline intake during pregnancy have a lower risk of having a fetus with a neural tube defect compared to women with low intake.
-The adequate daily intake of choline for pregnant women, defined by EFSA, is 480 mg.
+Epidemiological data suggest that women who have a high dietary intake of choline during pregnancy have a lower risk of having a neural tube defect in the fetus compared with women with a low intake.
+The adequate daily intake of choline for pregnant women, as defined by EFSA, is 480 mg.

 Posologie